m13p4/cssc/README.md

 ```
 .setConf(conf[, value])
 ```
-* `conf` - A configuration object or key as String
+* `conf` - A object with key-value pair or key as String
 * *`value` \[optional\]* - if key a String becomes value to set

 **`Return value`** - Controller object (CSSC)